Justus188/seed-boilerplate/Backend Notes.md

 - Remove all stopped containers: `docker system prune`

 Docker-compose
+- Docker-compose allows containers to access each others' internal environment by using containername as the host.
+  - Therefore DB__HOST = database for docker-compose, but DB__HOST = localhost for local testing.
 - Build: `docker-compose build`
 - Build + Start: `docker-compose up -d`
 - See all related containers: `docker-compose ps`
 - Stop: `docker-compose down`
+  - Remove volumes with `-v` if you edit anything to update

 Security
 - Generate random secret key: `openssl rand -hex 32`